tarunsunny3/Placement-Management-System/README.md

 # Placement-Management-System

-This project exclusively has been made for my University (University of Hyderabad) following all the **SDE** principles including
+**PWA, that means it can be downloaded and used as a native app on desktops, android, ios, etc** This project exclusively has been made for my University (University of Hyderabad) following all the **SDE** principles including
 *Requirements gathering, Designing, and implementing*.